sustrik/libdill/man/http_recvfield.md

 **WARNING: This is experimental functionality and the API may change in the future.**

 HTTP is an application-level protocol described in RFC 7230.
-This implementation handles only the request/response exchange.
-Whatever comes after that must be handled by a different protocol.
+Thisimplementation handles only the request/response exchange.
+Whatevercomes after that must be handled by a different protocol.

 This function receives an HTTP field from the peer.